 On Macs creating a zipped filed is easy.
 Highlight the files you wish to compress together, right-click, and choose "Compress items".
 On a PC, you will need to download a free utility such as WinZip.

 Upload the compressed file and map the data import file as usual.
 If the attached file will be imported into a protocol, map it to the “file” readout of the protocol, which you defined earlier (shown in the screenshot below).
-If the attached file is to be imported into the batch field, map it to the corresponding batch field.
+If the attached file is to be imported into a molecule/entity or a batch field, map it to the corresponding field.
 If you don't know what I'm talking about, start with the CDD tutorial on data importing.

 When the import is completed, the attached file previews and download links will be displayed in the detailed forms, as well as search results, and export files.